-Figure 3 Trends in burglary, theft and criminal damage offences 1998/99 to 2022/23
+Figure 3 Trends in burglary, theft and criminal damage offences 1998/99 to 2023/24

 Figure 3 shows the falling trends in burglary, theft and criminal damage offences.
-At its highest level in 2002/03 burglary represented 13.4% of overall recorded crime; in 2022/23 it represents 3.2%.
-Both theft and criminal damage were at their highest levels in 2001/02 when they represented 32.8% and 29.3% of overall recorded crime respectively; in 2022/23 theft represents 18.9% of overall recorded crime and criminal damage represents 15.4% of overall recorded crime.
+At its highest level in 2002/03 burglary represented 13.4% of overall recorded crime; in 2023/24 it represents 3.9%.
+Both theft and criminal damage were at their highest levels in 2001/02 when they represented 32.8% and 29.3% of overall recorded crime respectively; in 2023/24 theft represents 21.1% of overall recorded crime and criminal damage represents 14.6% of overall recorded crime.
 It is worth noting that after Covid-19 lockdown measures were introduced in March 2020, falls in the number of burglary offences, theft offences and, to a lesser extent, criminal damage offences were greater and more sustained than for other crime classifications.
-The number of theft offences have since increased but remain lower than the levels recorded before 2020/21, criminal damage levels have remained largely unchanged and burglary levels have continued to fall.
+The number of theft offences have since increased, mainly driven by a substantial rise in shoplifting, which has reached the highest level recorded.
+However with the exception of shoplifting, theft offences generally remain lower than the levels recorded before 2020/21, while in 2023/24 criminal damage and burglary levels have fallen to the lowest levels recorded in the data series.